 The psychoactive properties of certain psychotropic drugs make them especially dangerous when not used appropriately.
 Drugs which the U.S. Drug Enforcement Administration (DEA) considers dangerous— such as those which have no recognized medial use, are habit-forming, have a high potential for abuse, lead to severe psychological or physical dependence, or have a high safety or dependence liability even with medical supervision—are designated as DEA-controlled substances.
 Narcotics, depressants, stimulants, hallucinogens, and anabolic steroids are all DEA-controlled substances.
 While physicians are sometimes allowed to prescribe DEA-controlled substances, they can do so only according to strict regulations.
 In the U.S., a physician cannot legally prescribe any controlled substance via telemedicine without a prior in-person examination.

 Although certain narcotics such as oxycodone and fentanyl are occasionally prescribed for chronic pain relief, these are Schedule II controlled substances and cannot be prescribed via telemedicine.
 Adderall is a powerful stimulant, sometimes prescribed as an anti-seizure or anti-anxiety medication; it is a Schedule II controlled substance which cannot be prescribed via telemedicine.
-Benzodiazepines such as Ativan, Valium, and Xanax, though often used to treat anxiety or insomnia, are Schedule IV controlled substances and cannot be prescribed via telemedicine.
+Though often used to treat anxiety or insomnia, benzodiazepines are Schedule IV controlled substances and cannot be prescribed via telemedicine.
+These include:

 SAMI-Aid’s doctors and psychiatrists, through a policy emphasizing caution, decline to prescribe certain other types of medications which they believe to carry a high liability risk for telemedicine.
 Some of these may not be DEA-controlled substances, but nevertheless SAMI-Aid’s primary care doctors and psychiatrists will not prescribe any: